 Technological progression has enabled newer modalities based on older technologies for mucosal assessment.
 Given the success rate of chromoendoscopy to assess colonic mucosa, the newest endoscopic devices have filters and algorithms that enable the mimicry of chromoendoscopy by filtering some light wavelengths to better underline abnormal tissues, while foregoing the limitating factors of chromoendoscopy.
 Dye-less or virtual chromoendoscopy has been developed by three major manufacturers for their respective endoscopic platforms.
-Narrow Band Imaging (NBI) filters out red-green light bands while increasing the contribution of blue light bands at the 415nm wavelength.
+Narrow Band Imaging (NBI) filters out red and green light bands while contributing more to blue light bands at the 415nm wavelength.
 This modality allows for visualization of the vasculature of the upper mucosa and different patterns correlating to different degrees of mucosal inflammation and predicts disease relapse.
-In the same vein, the i-Scan system provides detailed analysis, based on similar principles as NBI, with resolutions above high definition television standards that allow for the processing of light through specific algorithms.
+In the same vein, the i-Scan system provides detailed analysis, which is based on principles similar to NBI, with resolutions higer than HD television parameters that allow for the processing of light through specific algorithms.
 This process provides detailed analysis based on vessel, mucosal pattern or surface architecture (i-Scan v, i-Scan p and i-Scan SE, respectively), with each analysis being readily available during endoscopy[57].

 It has been reported that the yield of surveillance can be improved by the use of autofluorescence with NBI[36].
-According to a study by Dekker et al, 52 suspicious lesions were detected in 17 patients using NBI, in comparison to 28 suspicious lesions in 13 patients detected during WLE.
-Histopathological evaluation of targeted biopsies revealed 11 patients with neoplasia; in four patients the neoplasia was detected by both techniques, in four patients was detected only by NBI, and in three patients was discovered only by WLE, demonstrating non-statistical significance (p= 0.705) for those three modalities.
-Aside from targeted biopsies, another 1522 random biopsies were also taken.
-These revealed one additional patient with dysplasia that was not detected by either technique[34].
+According to a study by Dekker et al, 52 suspicious lesions were detected in 17 patients using NBI, in comparison to 28 lesions in 13 patients detected with WLE.
+The pathology of the targeted biopsies revealed neoplasia in 11 patients; neoplasia was detected in 4 patients with both those modalities, in another 4 neoplasia was detected only by use of NBI, and in 3 patients neoplasia was discovered only by WLE, demonstrating non-statistical significance (p= 0.705) for those three modalities.
+In addition to targeted biopsies, 1522 random biopsies were taken in the context of surveillance.
+The pathology of these biopsies addedonly 1 patient with dysplasia that remained undetected by both NBI and WLE[34].
 A prospective multicenter study by Leifeld et al concluded that the two techniques did not differ in the statistical probability of lesion detection, but NBI required less withdrawal time (23 vs 13 min, respectively; P < .001) and biopsy samples (11.9 vs 38.6 biopsy specimens, respectively; P < .001), when compared to WLE[35].
 These results are backed by a randomized study by Ignjatovic et al, which revealed no difference between the two modalities, regarding the detection of dysplasia[38].
 Overall, NBI does not seem to achieve a significantly higher probability of dysplasia detection, compared to conventional HD colonoscopy.